-The Year of Service program, in its 30th year, is a comprehensive on-air and digital program designed to make a significant contribution to New Hampshire non-profit organizations.
-We're currently accepting applications for the 2018 Year of Service Awards.
+The annual Year of Service program, is a comprehensive on-air and digital program designed to make a significant contribution to New Hampshire non-profit organizations.

 This charitable initiative, underwritten by Grappone Automotive Group, supports nine granite state non-profits on four Townsquare Media radio stations (102.1 & 105.3 The Shark, 97.5 WOKQ, 94.9 WHOM, and 103.7 The Peak).
 It consists of one $100,000 campaign for our overall winner and eight quarterly awards for our additional partners.
 These public service campaigns will aim to increase awareness for the following incredible organizations:

-Presenting the quarterly partners for the 2017 Year of Service:
+Presenting the Quarterly Partners for the 2018 Year of Service:

 Community Partners connects their clients and their families to the opportunities and possibilities for full participation in their communities.
 As the designated Community Mental Health Center, Developmental Services Provider and Family Support Center for the region, they offer a wide variety of services across the lifespan.
 They serve those who experience emotional distress, mental illnesses, substance use disorders, developmental disabilities, chronic health needs, acquired brain disorder, as well as those who are in need of information and referral to access long-term supports and services.
 They strive to be an organization that consistently delivers outstanding services and supports that are person-focused and dedicated to full participation in communities.
 They are a leader in educating their community network, families, and the public to reduce stigma and increase self-determination and personal empowerment for their most vulnerable citizens.

 Disability Rights Center - New Hampshire